Tripura Pradesh Congress Committee

-The Tripura Pradesh Congress Committee (or Tripura PCC) is the unit of the Indian National Congress for the state of Tripura.
+The Tripura Pradesh Congress Committee (or TPCC) is the unit of the Indian National Congress for the state of Tripura.
 It is responsible for organizing and coordinating the party's activities and campaigns within the state, as well as selecting candidates for local, state, and national elections.
 The president of the Tripura Congress is Birajit Sinha.
 The head office of the organization is Congress Bhawan, situated in Agartala.